 Quality for quality, coilovers are more expensive than a simple set of lowering springs.
 This makes sense, as a set of coilovers is essentially a shock and spring which is integrated and matched together.
 It’s unrealistic to expect a set of coilovers, which comes with springs, to be the same price as a set of lowering springs.

 Of course, if you’re comparing lowering springs vs cheap coilovers, you’ll likely find a set that match your budget in each category – but it’s worth asking; why is this set of coilovers the same price as a set of lowering springs?

 Chances are you’ll have a better experience with a high quality set of lowering springs than the cheapest set of coilovers you can find.

 But if you’re willing to spend a few extra bucks, coilovers can provide a much better outcome.
 One of the biggest difference between coilovers and shocks with lowering springs is adjustability.
-Coilovers typically give you far more options to adjust your suspension, including:
+Coilovers typically give you far more options to adjust your suspension geometry and other settings, including:

 One of the less-talked about benefits of coilovers vs lowering springs is the fact that the spring and shock are a perfect match.
 When adding a lowering spring to a standard shock or strut, the spring rate, shock length and shock valving often doesn’t match.